 However, opponents of the suffrage movement argued that the woman’s place was in the home and not the rough political world.
 They assumed that politics would change the caring nature of women.
 The fact that women did not fight in wars was also a prime reason at the time.
 Other arguments were that women were ignorant of politics and hence would not use their vote correctly.

 Getting the Vote

 On May 21, 1919, a Republican representative, James R. Mann from Illinois and executive of the Suffrage Committee, proposed to the House in favor of the Susan Anthony Amendment allowing women the right to vote.
 The House overwhelmingly supported the amendment by over two-thirds of the House majority.
-The Senate passed the 19th Amendment on June 4, 1919 by 2 votes over the required two-thirds majority.
-The amendment was ratified by Illinois, Michigan and Wisconsin, followed by Kansas, New York, and Ohio.
-Tennessee tipped the scale in favour of ratifying the vote, as the 36th state to approve the amendment.
-The amendment was certified on August 26, 1920 by US Secretary of State Bainbridge Colby.
+Congress passed the 19th Amendment on June 4, 1919, by 2 votes over the required two-thirds majority.
+The amendment was ratified by Illinois, Michigan, and Wisconsin, followed by Kansas, New York, and Ohio.
+Tennessee tipped the scale in favor of ratifying the vote, as the 36th state to approve the amendment.
+The amendment was certified on August 26, 1920, by US Secretary of State Bainbridge Colby.